Jayden-Revelpulle/Employee-Information-Management-System/README.md

 ## How to Run
 1. Hit > on the keyboard to use github        codespaces  OR

-   Clone the repository: git clone https://github.com/Jayden-Revelpulle/proFile.git
+   Clone the repository: git clone https://github.com/Jayden-Revelpulle/proFile.git](https://github.com/Jayden-Revelpulle/Employee-Information-Management-System.git

-2. Navigate to project directory: cd proFile
+2. Navigate to project directory: cd Employee-Information-Management-System

 3. Compile the program:
-   make proFile
+   make empFile

 4. Run the program:
-   ./bin/proFile
+   ./bin/empFile

 ## Notes
 - This program uses a linked list to store employee data.